Ruy Lopez, Exchange Variation: 5...Bd6

 The move 6...Bg4 is the better move in this line.
 White has a couple of possible moves, but the best line is 7.dxe5 Bxf3 8.Qxf3 Bxe5.
 Numerous trades have occurred, so White is satisfied.
 After 9.Nd2 Ne7 10.Nc4 Ng6 11.Nxe5 Nxe5 12.Qg3 (Salazar–Smith, Groningen 1976/77), White had the upper hand (Gipslis).

 5.d4

 5.d4 was used by Lasker in his famous win over Capablanca, but is less popular today than 5.0-0.
-The main line is considered to be 5.d4 exd4 6.Qxd4 Qxd4 7.Nxd4 Bd7 (rather than Capablanca's 7...Bd6) 8.Be3 0-0-0 with an approximately equal position.
+The main line is considered to be 5.d4 exd4 6.Qxd4 Qxd4 7.Nxd4 Bd7 (rather than Capablanca's 7...Bd6) 8.Be3 0-0-0 with an approximately position.

 Other 5th moves for White

 White has also tried 5.Nc3, 5.b3, 5.d3, and 5.c3.

 Endgame

 If White can exchange all pieces, the pawn structure is a big advantage in the endgame.
 Max Euwe gave the pure pawn ending (without pieces—see diagram) resulting after the exchange of White's d-pawn for Black's e-pawn as a win for White.
 The winning procedure is detailed in Secrets of Pawn Endings.
 In essence, the winning plan is to create a passed pawn on the kingside, while Black is unable to do the same on the because of the doubled pawns.
-The passed pawn ties down the black king and allows the white king to transfer to the queenside at an opportune moment, forcing a pawn through to promotion.
+The passed pawn ties down the black king and allows the white king to transfer to the queenside at an opportune moment, a pawn through to promotion.